-The employer, in addition, has the advantage of using college capabilities for training employees on new equipment or for newly created jobs.
-The college, meantime, assesses the employer's training needs while providing a practical education for those employees.
+Employers hiring students through the Cooperative Education program will evaluate the student/employee's performance each semester.
+In addition, the employer has the advantage of using college capabilities for training employees on new equipment or for newly created jobs.
+With this program the College assesses the employer's training needs while providing a practical education for those employed.